Reporting Student Misconduct

 Investigators and hearing bodies do not have the authority to issue a subpoena but may receive information without regard to the legal rules of evidence if the information is related to the questions of the case.
 Character witnesses are not permitted since decisions about responsibility relate to behaviors, not to character.
 The hearing body may consider anonymous information (such as reports or statements) but the unknown identity of the source will be taken into account in evaluating the credibility of such information.
 The College will communicate with participants in the student conduct process mainly via email using an online case management system and the student’s Ursinus email address.
 Communication may occur through other means, such as through phone, U.S mail, or delivered in person.
 Students are responsible to review pertinent provisions, including updates, in conjunction with any proceeding.

-Any participating complainant or respondent may bring an advisor to student conduct meetings to serve as a support person.
-The advisor may be a friend, mentor, family member, attorney or any other supporter who is both eligible and available.
+Any participating complainant or respondent may bring two advisors to student conduct meetings to serve as a support persons.
+The advisors may be a friend, mentor, family member, or any other supporter who is both eligible and available, only one of whom may be an attorney.
 People who will be called as witnesses may not serve as advisors.
-Students may be accompanied by their advisor in all meetings and interviews, including intake, hearings, and appeals.
+Students may be accompanied by their advisors in all meetings and interviews, including intake, hearings, and appeals.
 Advisors should help their advisees prepare for each meeting and are expected to advise ethically, with integrity and in good faith.
 The College cannot guarantee equal advisory rights, meaning that if one party selects an advisor who is an attorney, but the other party does not, or cannot afford an attorney, the College is not obligated to provide one.

 All advisors are subject to the same campus rules.
 Advisors may not present on behalf of their advisee in a meeting, interview, or hearing and should request or wait for a break in the proceeding if they wish to interact with campus officials.
 Advisors may confer quietly with their advisees as necessary, as long as they do not disrupt the process.
 For longer or more involved discussions, the parties and their advisors should ask for breaks or step out of meetings to allow for private conversation.
 Advisors will typically be given a timely opportunity to meet in advance of any interview or hearing with the College officials conducting that interview or meeting.
 This pre-meeting will allow advisors to clarify any questions they may have, and allows the College an opportunity to clarify the role the advisor is expected to take.